 1) The basic workshop will help attendees learn about the board’s relationship with the superintendent and how to avoid common pitfalls.
 While focusing on best practices and boards’ legal roles and responsibilities found in state statute and board policy, this workshop will provide a guide for boards to be effective in governing the district.

 2) The intermediate workshop is focused on how board members interact with one another, district personnel and community members because of the impact that has on the district, its staff and students.
-Board culture matters and effective boards understand why it is of value to look at their board’s culture and see if it is impacting in ways that help or hurt its district’s efforts for student learning.
-In this workshop, boards learn how to use the board self-evaluation process to develop a board operating agreement that is a living document helping your board to continuously improve.
+Board culture matters and effective boards understand why it is valuable to examine board culture through the lens of student learning.
+In this workshop, boards are encouraged to use the board self-evaluation process to develop a board operating agreement that is a living document to help boards continuously improve.

 3) The advanced workshop is focused on the board’s leadership role to encourage system-wide change and improvement, specifically in student learning, and the use of distributed leadership in board work.
 It is recommended that the board have completed both the basic and intermediate workshops before engaging in the advanced level workshop.